mmalter/x_is_dead/README.md

 # How to use

-To lazy to provide a setup.py.
+Too lazy to provide a setup.py.
 Use pipenv like a real man.
 To launch :

     python -m x_is_dead